Joint Safeguarding Complaints Procedure for Baseball and Softball

-The Club Welfare Officer will follow on from Level 1 in much the same way, but on a more official level.
-Their primary concern to satisfy the child, parent, guardian, vulnerable adult or carer that their complaint has been resolved.
+The Club Safeguarding Officer will follow on from Level 1 in much the same way, but on a more official level.
+Their primary concern is to satisfy the child, parent, guardian, vulnerable adult or carer that their complaint has been resolved.

-The BSUK Independent Safeguarding Officer may be consulted before action is taken.
-Regardless of whether support from the BSUK Independent Safeguarding Officer is sought or not the original complaint, action taken and the outcome must be reported to them afterwards.The Club Welfare Officer should only deal with general welfare matters - matters relating to abuse or neglect must immediately be referred to the appropriate statutory authority and the BSUK Independent Safeguarding Officer.
+The BSUK Safeguarding Officer may be consulted before action is taken.
+Regardless of whether support from the BSUK Safeguarding Officer is sought or not the original complaint, action taken and the outcome must be reported to them afterwards.The Club Safeguarding Officer should only deal with general welfare matters - matters relating to abuse or neglect must immediately be referred to the appropriate statutory authority and the BSUK Safeguarding Officer.

-The Club Welfare Officer must complete the following duties when dealing with a complaint:
+The Club Safeguarding Officer must complete the following duties when dealing with a complaint:

 - Record the complaint made